ravil99/simple-flask-website/README.md

 It's functionality might be increased.

 Site is available by this link: https://ravil-flask-website.herokuapp.com/.
-It was deployed on Heroku using gunicorn
+It was deployed on Heroku using gunicorn.

 Web page design was taken from Bootstrap: https://getbootstrap.com/docs/5.2/examples/pricing/